prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-native-inapp-android.md

 ##### Methods

-  void onPrebidNativeLoaded(PrebidNativeAd ad);
+  onPrebidNativeLoaded

   Use this method to pass a `PrebidNativeAd` to inflate.

 **Parameters**

   {: .table .table-bordered .table-striped }
   |  Name           | Scope    | Type     | Description           |
   |-----------------+----------+----------+-----------------------|
   | PrebidnativeAd  | Required | ad       | A PrebidNativeAd      |
   |                 |          |          |                       |

-  void onPrebidNativeNotFound();
+  onPrebidNativeNotFound

   Use this method when a Prebid Native is not found in the server returned response.
 The ad should be displayed as a regular AdUnit type.

-  void onPrebidNativeNotValid();
+  onPrebidNativeNotValid

-  Use this method when Prebid Native ad was returned, however a PrebidNativeAd was not able to be created from the cached assets.
+  Use this method when a Prebid native ad was returned, however a `PrebidNativeAd` object was not able to be created from the cached assets.
 Display different content.

 ### Classes